 This article describes the effects of a centipede bite.

-- Centipede venom
+Centipede venom contains the poison.

-- Pain in the area of bite
+- Pain in the area of the bite

-- Swelling in the area of bite
+- Swelling in the area of the bite

-- Redness in the area of bite
+- Redness in the area of the bite

 - Lymph node swelling (rare)